Thursday, 23 November 2023

 Dunardry is a popular place to start exploring the forest roads by cycle around Knapdale Forest.
 The easy option is to potter along the Crinan Canal towpath, part of National Cycle Route 78.

 If you're looking for something a bit more adventurous, there's a scenic network of quiet forest roads around the area.
 Ordnance Survey maps Explorer 358: Lochgilphead & Knapdale North and Landranger 55: Lochgilphead & Loch Awe cover the forest and its surrounding area.
+You can learn more about the surrounding area by visiting the Heart of Argyll website.

 You'll find refreshments at Cairnbaan and Crinan, and public toilets on the quay at Crinan.